Andrew28KG/TaskHive/README.md

 - Choose a task to focus on
 - Provides a timer and note to track details of task

+### 9. Discussions
+- Access the Team Chat for team-wide discussions
+- Chat about specific tasks in dedicated discussion channels
+- Pin important messages for easy reference
+- See unread message count indicators
+- Organize chats by hives/projects
+- Pin frequently used chats for quick access

 ## Security Note

 TaskHive takes security seriously: